Official

 we had deposited their luggage at reception, Sue-On snapped a photograph

-of Bob, Pete and myself as they waved a farewell.
+of Bob, Pete and myself as we waved a farewell.
 Sadly both Bob and Pete

 The Bob Hyde Tribute Site: